thewtex/thesis/introduction/background_and_significance.rst

 Preliminary work on applying angular compounding to strain images on transverse images of a hollow cylinder phantom have been performed by Hansen et al.
 [Hansen2009]_.
-A number of complications exist that make whether angular compounding of strain images of extensive carotid atherosclerosis *in vivo* will improve image quality an open question.
+A number of complications exist that question whether angular compounding of strain images of extensive carotid atherosclerosis *in vivo* will improve image quality.

 First, there are practical limitations to the maximum angle that can be steered due to transducer technology.
 Grating lobe artifacts, which signifantly